MuffinTrap/wii-inercia24/reference/script.md

 	**PILOT (V.O.)**
 "Dear passengers.
 Welcome to Marmot Spacelines flight Two Zero Two Four to Inercia station, Europa.
 We are about to slingshot around the moon.
 Please remain seated and keep your seatbelts on until Zero G light is turned on.
-Our subjective flight time is one week, two days and fourteen hours.
-Arrival will be in four sixteen hours standard time.
+Our flight duration is one week, two days and fourteen hours.
+Arrival will be in four days sixteen hours standard time.

 Thank you and have a pleasant flight."